mlflow/mlflow/docs/source/projects.rst

     includes setting cluster parameters such as a VM type.
 Of course, you can also run projects on any other computing infrastructure of your choice using the local version of the ``mlflow run`` command (for example, submit a script that does ``mlflow run`` to a standard job queueing system).

+Environment
+    By default, MLflow Projects are run in the environment specified by the project directory or the ``MLProject`` file (see :ref:`Specifying Project Environments <project-environments>`).
+    You can ignore a project's specified environment and run the project in the current system environment by supplying the ``--no-conda`` flag.

 For example, the tutorial creates and publishes an MLflow project that trains a linear model.
 The project is also published on GitHub at https://github.com/mlflow/mlflow-example.
 To run